TheNewEconomy/TNE-Bukkit/Docs/Configurations/Main.md

     #Whether or not players should have different balances, banks, etc in different worlds
     Multiworld: false

-    #The initial balance for accounts.
-    #Will be used if no world-specific configurations are found if multiworld is enabled
-    Balance: 200.0

-    #Whether or not to shorten money amounts
+    #Whether or not to run the server in debug mode.
+OCD WARNING: Causes console spam.
-    #Example: 2100 would be 2.1k
-    Shorten: true
+    Debug: false

-    #whether or not to enable plugin metrics for TNE
+    #Whether or not to enable plugin metrics.
+This allows us to know how many servers are running TNE,
+    #what TNE version, java version, etc.
     Metrics: true

+    #All configurations relating to the main server account.
+    Server:

+        #Whether or not the server account has been enabled.
+        Enabled: true

+        #The name of the server account.
+        Name: Server Account

+        #The starting balance for the server account.
+        Balance: 500

     #All configurations relating to account pins
     Pins:

         #Whether or not account pins should be enabled
-        Enabled: true
+        Enabled: false

         #Whether or not players must set their pin before using money-related functions
         Force: true